 So if you’re on a client call and a teamlance member embarrasses another teammate?
 That’s not the definition of a team — and should be addressed immediately following the meeting, according to Altimare.
 “Remind him or her that it’s the collective that helps drive greater success and positive results,” she adds.

 If the team lead suspects two teamlance members have tension brewing, he or she should proactively diffuse the emotions.
 “Sometimes there are jealousy issues, performance insecurities or problems between two people that I am not aware of.
 If I find that to be the case, I prefer to have a direct conversation with those involved to address the issues,” she explains.

 Bottom line?
 Don’t be afraid to speak up or to challenge teamlance members when they miss the mark or fall short of expectations.
-The only way to build a teamlance business is to remain honest and always looking for ways to grow, personally and professionally.Have some sticky situations in your #teamlance?
+The only way to build a teamlance business is to remain honest and always be looking for ways to grow, personally and professionally.Have some sticky situations in your #teamlance?
 It happens.
-Here, how to address them. #teamlancing Click To Tweet
+Here's how to address them. #teamlancing Click To Tweet